-- Increased security and monitoring of certain areas of the campus; - Escort services while on campus; - A leave of absence from the College; - Counseling through the EAP; - Modifications of work or class schedules, locations, and reporting lines; - Other similar measures designed to protect the health or safety of a party or the campus community.
+- Restrictions on contact between the parties, e.g. a no contact order; - Increased security and monitoring of certain areas of the campus; - · Escort services while on campus; - A leave of absence from the College; - Counseling through the EAP; - Modifications of work or class schedules, locations, and reporting lines; - Other similar measures designed to protect the health or safety of a party or the campus community.